MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

 The Azure Language service provides purpose-built analyzers that use statistical techniques to return structured, deterministic results — ideal for consistent output in automated pipelines.

 1. Make sure you are still in the **new** Foundry portal.
 In the *new* Foundry portal, navigate to the menu at the top of the screen and select **Build**.
-Then select **Models**, and **AI Services**.
+2. On the *Build* page, navigate to the menu on the left-side of the screen (you may need to expand it by clicking on the expand icon at the bottom of the menu to see all the options).
+From the left-side menu, select **Models**.
+Then, at the top of the *Models* page, select **AI Services**.

     ![Screenshot of the Language features listed on the new Foundry models page.](./media/foundry-ai-services.png)

-The Language Playground app uses statistical text analysis techniques to perform two common NLP tasks: language detection and personally identifiable information (PII) redaction.

 ### Detect language